IP-CAM/weepay-Opencart-2.0.x-2.2.x/README.md

 ## Installation
 * Backup your webstore and database
-* Download the source, just copy all the files in the zip to your OpenCart directory.
+* Download the source [Opencart 2.0.x Last version releases](https://www.weepay.co), just copy all the files in the zip to your OpenCart directory.
 * Click Extensions tab and Payments subtab in your OpenCart admin panel.
 * ii
 * ii